 Adolf Hitler Biography

-Adolf Hitler survived a 1944 assassination attempt led by Claus von Stauffenberg… One of Hitler’s concentration camp victims was Anne Frank… One day before his death, Adolf Hitler finally married his longtime girlfriend Eva Braun; she committed suicide with him by swallowing cyanide on 30 April 1945.
+Adolf Hitler survived a 1944 assassination attempt led by Claus von Stauffenberg… One of Adolf Hitler’s concentration camp victims was Anne Frank, the Jewish girl whose diary, written while in hiding, has become a classic record of the era… One day before his death, Adolf Hitler finally married his longtime girlfriend Eva Braun; she committed suicide with him by swallowing cyanide on April 30, 1945.
 Hitler apparently swallowed cyanide and then shot himself.